egretsRegrets/cairn-in-dolmenwood/README.md

 #### Starting Languages

-Each PC begins with a working knowledge of two languages: Woldish—the common tongue in Dolmenwood—and a language widely used by the PC's kindred.
+Each PC begins with a working knowledge of two languages: Woldish—the common tongue in Dolmenwood—and a language particular to that PC's kindred.
 Most Humans in Dolmenwood only know Woldish; Human PCs will begin with Woldish and one additional random language.

 | Kindred   | Starting Languages              |
 | --------- | ------------------------------- |